 Matt studied archaeology at Nottingham University, and then at Christ Church, Oxford.
 He is a visiting fellow at Newcastle University, has co-edited three volumes on Roman frontiers, and is particularly interested in Roman fortlets.
 He has excavated in Bulgaria, Sicily, Italy, and Britain, but is most at home on Hadrian’s Wall.

 He is editor of Current World Archaeology magazine.

-He is the Editor of Military History Matters from issues 1 to 127.
+He was the Editor of Military History Matters from issues 1 to 127.

 Ancient World Editor

 Lucia studied Spanish and Classics at King’s College London.
 She then decided to devote more of her time to the ancient world and read for an MA in Classics at UCL.
 She has worked as a researcher on a number of history-related book, radio, and film projects and as a journalist, writing on archaeological discoveries, exhibitions, and travel.